In this article, I will talk about edible chrysanthemums and some types of this plant.

-Chrysanthemum carinatum is an annual herb with erect, branched from the base of stems, height of 50-80 cm Leaves dissected, after shearing, are quickly being replaced with a new one.
-The flowers are two-or three-color: white, yellow, red to the base, brown, bronze collected in large, 5-7 cm in diameter, single baskets on long, strong peduncles; bloom from August to late autumn.
-The fruits – achenes; ripens in September.
-Decorative varieties: ‘Court Jesters ‘(inflorescences with a diameter of 8 cm, from white and yellow to orange, bright red, chestnut, bordered in orange or red),’ Polar Star’ (inflorescences pale yellow, bordered in orange), a series of Dunetti (inflorescences semi-double, variegated color).
-Homeland: Morocco.
+Chrysanthemum carinatum is an annual herbaceous plant with erect, branched stems from the base, 50-80 cm (1.6-2.6 feet) tall.
+The leaves are dissected, after cutting they are quickly replaced with new ones.
+Flowers are two-or three-color: white, yellow, red to the base, brown, bronze, collected in large, 5-7 cm (2-2.7 inches) in diameter, single baskets on long, strong peduncles; bloom from August to late autumn.
+Fruits-achenes; ripens in September.
+Decorative varieties: “Court jesters “(inflorescences with a diameter of 8 cm (3.1 inches), from white and yellow to orange, bright red, chestnut, bordered with orange or red),” Polar Star ” (inflorescences pale yellow, bordered with orange), Dunetti series (inflorescences semi-double, variegated color).
+Birthplace: Morocco.

 Chrysanthemum polychlorum is an annual herbaceous compact plant with numerous erect stems 15-25 cm (5.9-9.8 inches) tall.
 The leaves are small, collected in a root rosette, deeply dissected.
 The flowers are bright yellow, collected in single baskets on thin peduncles; they bloom in June-July.
 The fruits are achenes that ripen in August-September.
 Homeland: Asia.